A crushing blow for many screenwriters—realizing it might take ten scripts to sell the first one…

 The screenwriting journey is a long haul and does not happen overnight.
 You’ll have to write a pile of specs until one opens the door for you, but remember that no spec ever wastes your time.
 Hopefully you gain precious knowledge and experience with every new screenplay.
 Screenwriting success is a numbers game with luck and timing—right project, right producer, right marketplace.
 It’s like the stars must align and then—BAM!
 And how often does that happen?
 Yes, it does happen and that’s why we continue to write and become better screenwriters.
 Even when a script sells, it has many hurdles to jump before it becomes a film and it can end up in development hell never being produced too.
 This is why you’ll need a stack of scripts to burn through, each finds its way along the journey, some fail, some succeed and then fail, some succeed and go all the way.
 So, one spec will not do it.
 And the spec you are writing now (no offense) will probably not be “the one” that does the job.
 It might, but don’t hang all of your hopes and dreams on it.

-Recently, I’ve completed my 30th feature-length script since I started screenwriting and have been paid for fifteen of them (one spec sale and fourteen assignments).
+Recently, I’ve completed my 33rd feature-length script since I started screenwriting and have been paid for seventeen of them (one spec sale and seventeen assignments).
 My early specs were not terrific and I look back at them as learning experiences and I realized that I needed time to get better and learn how to compete on a professional level.
 The truth is that I’m still learning because we never stop mastering our craft.
 This is why it’s vital to respect the process and journey otherwise the craft and the film business will humble you fast.
 Trust me, years of rejection and criticism just might make you decided to pick another career to pursue.
 I’ve had many friends who wanted to be actors and writers and very few achieved any success in the film business today.

 Also remember what you write about is as important as the execution of the screenplay.
 It wasn’t until my fifth spec that got me some notice as a top 20 script in the Nicholl Fellowship.
 Sure, I received positive feedback about the story and my writing, but alas no sale.
 The screenplay was a difficult commercial sell because it was a historical movie about WWII and life on the home front of the United States with four ten-year old kids as the protagonists.
 When I shopped the script, Hollywood was not making historical films and I kept coming up short with my submissions.
 It took three years until it found a home with a producer and new company that wanted to make quality independent films.
 And it was a total of seven years from the day that I typed “FADE OUT” of the first draft to the first day of photography.
 A long haul journey for sure, but I never gave up and it paid off.